hamradam/Mindpulse/README.md

-# MindPulse 🏃‍♂️⌚️
+# MindPulse 🧘‍♀️📚🏃‍♂️⌚️

-MindPulse is an iOS and watchOS application designed for tracking physical activities, monitoring real-time heart rate, and visualizing workout statistics.
+MindPulse is an iOS and watchOS application designed for tracking daily microhabits and activities—ranging from physical workouts to mindfulness, reading, cleaning, and deep work—with optional real-time heart rate monitoring and habit statistics.

 ## 🌟 Features

-- **Activity Tracking**: Start and track various activities seamlessly from either your iPhone or Apple Watch.
+- **Microhabit & Activity Tracking**: Start and track various habits and activities (like meditation, reading, cleaning, or running) seamlessly from either your iPhone or Apple Watch.
-- **Real-time Heart Rate Monitoring**: Integrates with Apple Watch sensors to read heart rate data during workouts.
+- **Optional Real-time Heart Rate Monitoring**: Integrates with Apple Watch sensors to read heart rate data during habits that support tracking (such as workouts or meditation).
-- **Statistics & Charts**: Interactive custom charts on the iPhone to analyze your heart rate zones, activity duration, and overall performance.
+- **Statistics & Charts**: Interactive custom charts on the iPhone to analyze habit duration, performance patterns, and heart rate zones (for heart-rate-enabled activities).
 - **Watch Syncing**: Real-time two-way synchronization between iOS and watchOS.
-- **Custom Notifications**: Local notifications for workout reminders and goal achievements.
+- **Custom Notifications**: Local notifications for habit reminders and goal achievements.
 - **Dark/Light Mode**: Full support for iOS system appearance with custom color tokens.

 ## 🛠 Tech Stack & Architecture